 Harvey Stein is a professional photographer, teacher, lecturer, author and curator based in New York City.

 He currently teaches at the International Center of Photography.
 Stein is a frequent lecturer on photography both in the United States and abroad.
 He is the Director of Photography at Umbrella Arts Gallery, located in the East Village of Manhattan.
 He has also been a member of the faculty of the School of Visual Arts, New School University, Drew University, Rochester Institute of Technology and the University of Bridgeport.
-A recipient of a Creative Arts Public Service (CAPS) fellowship and numerous artist in residency grants, Stein’s sixth and latest book, Harlem Street Portraits (Schiffer Publishing, Ltd.), was published in the fall of 2013.
+A recipient of a Creative Arts Public Service (CAPS) fellowship and numerous artist in residency grants, Stein’s seventh and latest book, Briefly Seen New York Street Life, was published in the fall of 2015.
 Other books of Stein’s photographs are Parallels: A Look at Twins, E.P.
 Dutton (1978); Artists Observed, Harry Abrams, Inc. (1986); Coney Island, W.W.
-Norton, Inc. (1998); Movimento: Glimpses of Italian Street Life, Gangemi Editore, Rome (2006) and Coney Island 40 Years (Schiffer Publishing, 2011).
-Stein’s photographs and portfolios have been published in such periodicals as The New Yorker, Time, Life, Esquire, American Heritage, Smithsonian, The New York Times, Reader’s Digest, Glamour, Forbes, Psychology Today, Playboy, Harpers, Connoisseur, Art News, American Artist, New York, People, Der Spiegel, Die Zeit, The Hopkins Review (cover) and all the major photo magazines, including Camera Arts, Black & White Magazine (cover), International Street Photographer (cover), Shutterbug, Popular Photography, American Photo, Camera, Afterimage, PDN, Zoom, Rangefinder, Photo Metro, fotoMagazine (Germany), photo technique and View Camera.
+Norton, Inc. (1998); Movimento: Glimpses of Italian Street Life, Gangemi Editore, Rome (2006); Coney Island 40 Years Schiffer Publishing, (2011) and Harlem Street Portraits Schiffer Publishing (2013).
+Stein’s photographs and portfolios have been published in such periodicals as The New Yorker, Time, Life, Esquire, American Heritage, Smithsonian, The New York Times, Reader’s Digest, Glamour, Forbes, Psychology Today, Playboy, Harpers, Connoisseur, Art News, American Artist, New York, People, Der Spiegel, Die Zeit, The Hopkins Review (cover), Sun Magazine (cover) and all the major photo magazines, including Camera Arts, Black & White Magazine (cover), Shutterbug, Popular Photography, American Photo, Camera, Afterimage, PDN, Zoom, Rangefinder, Photo Metro, fotoMagazine (Germany), photo technique and View Camera.

 Harvey Stein Portrait by Mary Averill